-County health departments in these counties sample and test for bacteria at a few "public beaches" determined by the government.
-Those tests don't include more informal recreational areas such as swimming holes.
-Also, those tests are mostly in dry weather, and are often infrequent.
-With our protocol—testing informal recreation areas specifically after rain storms or at least frequently—we hope to provide a fuller picture of the impact of polluted runoff on local streams and rivers.
+Local governments do typically test for bacteria at dedicated public beach sites during summer months.
+But those tests typically don't include more informal recreational areas such as swimming holes.
+With our protocol—testing informal recreation areas specifically after rain storms—we hoped to provide a fuller picture of the impact of polluted runoff on local streams and rivers.

 Polluted runoff is clearly a serious problem in our region.
 But there is a solution.
 It's the Chesapeake Clean Water Blueprint.
 What's needed is for citizens to insist the solution be implemented.

 The three states in our test area—Pennsylvania, Maryland, and Virginia—have each committed to reducing polluted runoff, and other sources of pollution that make our water unfit for recreation after storms, and unfit for aquatic life.
 This commitment is part of a multi-year plan to improve the health of streams, rivers and the Chesapeake Bay.
 The Blueprint is that pollution-reduction plan.
 But Pennsylvania has fallen far behind in its commitment to implement the Blueprint, and all three states have failed to make enough progress reducing polluted runoff in urban and suburban areas.

 Help us advocate for reducing polluted runoff in your state: